 What Is a Cover Letter Format for Internship?

-There is no specific cover letter format for internship.
+There is no specific cover letter format for the internship.
 However, do not forget to bear in mind a couple of things:

 - Remain formal.
 A cover letter accompanies a resume.
 You should avoid informal vocabulary and salutations like Hey, Hello, See you, Enjoy your day, etc. All the vocabulary should be formal and proper no matter what the field of the company is;